Whether you want to believe it or not, customer experience is the

 B2B Marketers in the traditional phase of revenue marketing are just beginning to consider a customer-centric strategy that yields an ideal customer experience.
 Since this is the beginning of the journey, the customer is unfortunately left behind.
 Customers and prospects must roam several digital properties to get a better idea of how to solve their problems.
 The brand seems tone-deaf to their behavior and this makes it very difficult for customers to evaluate their options.

-If you feel as if this may be hitting a little too close to home, the good news is that you are not alone.
+If you feel as if this may be hitting a little too close to home, the good news is that you aren’t alone.
 Many of the world’s top B2B brands are struggling to integrate customer experiences.
 It’s not unusual for these companies to spam prospects from their various business units without being aware.
-B2B organizations need to refocus the disparate marketing and sales processes on the Customer Experience.
-Instead of spraying emails, Marketing learns to nurture prospects with relevant offers based on their digital body-language – the right message at the right time in the right format and channel.
-Sales learns to engage at the right time, tailoring their approach based on prospect actions.
-All customer touchpoints become orchestrated.

 If your prospects don’t want what to play it your way, consider adapting to their needs.
 The easier you make their lives, the more they will support you – a win-win outcome.